vervet monkeys eating one of the aloe species at Babanango Game Reserve in KwaZulu-Natal

 While most plants lose colour and foliage in the winter months (May to July), many South African aloes go into full bloom, putting on a kaleidoscopic display of colour that contrasts beautifully against the stark winter backdrop.
-In KwaZulu-Natal, sites like Babanango Game Reserve provide the perfect setting for viewing a variety of aloes, but it’s not just the tourists who are drawn in.
-There is a range of birdlife, insects, and wildlife attracted to aloes, making them akin to nature’s watering holes – the perfect place to sit a while, and watch wildlife in action.
+In KwaZulu-Natal, sites like Babanango Game Reserve provide the perfect setting for viewing a variety of aloes, but it’s not just tourists who are drawn in.
+A range of birdlife, insects, and wildlife are attracted to aloes, making them akin to nature’s watering holes: the perfect place to sit a while and watch wildlife in action.

 The vast majority of aloes flower in winter, while some groups do flower in spring or summer.
 Apart from their striking beauty, aloes in South Africa perform a number of important roles that support a thriving ecosystem.
 In fact, these iconic succulents are considered a keystone species in many southern African ecosystems.